xvzemin/tace/docs/source/guide/acceleration.rst

 Do not enable OEQ and CUEQ at the same time.
 EQT is independent and may be enabled together with either one when the model contains a supported product basis.
-EQX is also independent.
-It is planned as a general operator library for ``O(3)``, ``O(2)``, Wigner-6j, and Cartesian equivariant computations, but the current TACE integration only accelerates the scatter calculation in ``uuSO2Interaction``.
 OpenEquivariance is the recommended edge-level backend for supported NVIDIA GPUs.

-The current EQX path calls kernels from ``tace.models.triton_ops``.
-That module is a temporary implementation placeholder while the corresponding operators are developed in EQX; it is not a separate user-facing backend.

 The acceleration environment can also be configured through one Python interface before constructing or loading the model: